 Step 1: The very first thing you want to do when making this dish is to preheat your oven to 350 degrees Fahrenheit.

-Step 2: Grab your cast iron pan and put in the 2 tablespoons of butter, bacon grease, or oil that you prefer.
+Step 2: Grab your cast iron pan and put in the butter, bacon grease, or oil that you prefer.
 Slide the Cast iron pan into the oven to preheat.

 This should take about 5 to 10 minutes depending on how fast your oven preheats.
 You want the butter or oil to be hot.
 The idea is to crisp up the batter as it drops into the cast iron pan.